Figma Rewrote Their Recruiting Playbook With Canvas and Increased Efficiency by Over 60%

 - 2. Increasing intern conversions: Figma especially values early-in-career talent which includes interns and new grads.
 Their ultimate goal is to ensure that the interns hired at Figma are set up for success and return as new grad hires.

 Sort through thousands of applications in minutes

-“We spend 90% of our time on Jumpstart versus our ATS, Lever, as it gives us so much more information to work off of.
-We also send Jumpstart’s candidate profiles and information to hiring managers, who help assess talent and source directly on Jumpstart.”
+“We spend 90% of our time on Canvas versus our ATS, Lever, as it gives us so much more information to work off of.
+We also send Canvas's candidate profiles and information to hiring managers, who help assess talent and source directly on Canvas.”